qub3s/nlp_2025_NiceLovablePeople/README_georg.md

 <h3> 3.
 Is the model not complex enough to solve the problem?</h3>
 <details>
 **Explanation:** <br>
 The model from the first stage had a single linear layer.
 First, we wanted to check if additional linear layers might increase performance.
-The idea was that the model might only classify examples along the "most valuable" boundaries since it only has the ability to use a linear boundary, and thus a model that can differentiate along more complex boundaries might perform better.
+The idea was that the model might only classify examples along the "most valuable" boundaries since it only had the ability to use a linear boundary, and thus a model that can differentiate along more complex boundaries might perform better.

 **Implementation:** <br>
 In the implementation, we replaced the single layer with 2 (768 -> 64 -> 26) or 3 (768 -> 128 -> 64 -> 26) layers respectively.
 Between the layers, ReLU and Dropout (0.2) were used except in the last layer where the sigmoid function remained as before.
-We expected minimal results at best.
+We expected minimal increase in the results at best.

 **Results:** <br>
 The results were much worse than the baseline, with the three-layer version (0.022) being better than the two-layer one (0.009).
 Interestingly, the 2-layer version showed a higher precision and lower recall than the baseline and the 3-layer model.
 This indicates that the model probably instantly overfits if you add additional linear layers or potentially is already overfitting.